coleifer/peewee/docs/peewee/models.rst

 Composite primary keys are most appropriate for junction tables in many-to-many relationships.
-Peewee has limited support for foreign keys *to* models with composite primary keys; avoid them in models that other models will reference.
+Peewee has limited support for foreign keys *to* models with composite primary keys, so avoid them in models that other models will reference.

 Models without a primary key
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^